Customer Data Protection: A Marketer’s Guide to Securing Customer Data

 Protecting customer data is vital to your business

 Customers trust you with their most sensitive data, from credit cards to Social Security information, and it’s your responsibility to keep it secure.
 There’s never been a better time to take steps to protect your customer data with a CDP.
-If you’ve never evaluated your data protection practices, or it’s been a while since you've done it, these five steps that we outlined above will give you a good place to start.
+If you’ve never evaluated your data protection practices, or it’s been a while since you've done it, these eight steps that we outlined are a good place to start.

 Frequently asked questions